Santa Maria, California: Rail

 The Santa Maria Valley Railroad is a shortline freight railroad to Guadalupe where the Union Pacific Railroad Interchange point is.
 Main business includes storage of railroad cars when northern California and southern California storage area are full.
 In the 1990s, the city proposed a light rail service to replace the Santa Maria Valley's right-of-way, as its future was uncertain.

 The nearest train station with long-distance Amtrak service is in Guadalupe, to which Amtrak provides bus service from Santa Maria.
 Amtrak's Pacific Surfliner provides twice daily service in each direction, running to San Luis Obispo to the north and to San Diego via Los Angeles to the south.

 Amtrak Thruway 18 provides a daily connection to/from 205 South Nicholson Street to Visalia, with several stops in between.

 Bus

-SMAT, Santa Maria Area Transit, is a local bus service provided by both city and county-run lines, it has recently expanded its services during the evening that stretch to 10:15 P.M.
-The Breeze Bus provides service to Lompoc, Vandenberg Space Force Base, and Santa Maria.
+SMRT, Santa Maria Regional Transit, is the city operated bus service operating both local and regional lines.
+It operates local city bus service, as well as regional service to the Santa Ynez Valley, Lompoc, Vandenberg Space Force Base, Guadalupe, San Luis Obispo, and New Cuyama.
 RTA Route 10 connects Santa Maria and San Luis Obispo.
-The Guadalupe Flyer connects Santa Maria and Guadalupe.

 Long-distance intercity bus service is provided by Greyhound Lines.
 The Clean Air Express commuter bus runs between Santa Maria and Goleta as well as a line to Santa Barbara weekdays.